Smitbafna/zk-AgentMesh/README.md

 # Solution Statement

-AgentMesh provides a comprehensive solution to the challenges faced by AI developers by offering a decentralized marketplace designed specifically for monetized AI agents.
+ZK-AgentMesh provides a comprehensive solution to the challenges faced by AI developers by offering a decentralized marketplace designed specifically for monetized AI agents.
 It simplifies the process of deploying, hosting, and monetizing AI agents through an automated, plug-and-play platform.
-By handling complex billing, revenue sharing, and infrastructure management behind the scenes, AgentMesh empowers developers to focus on building innovative AI solutions while earning sustainable income.
+By handling complex billing, revenue sharing, and infrastructure management behind the scenes, ZK-AgentMesh empowers developers to focus on building innovative AI solutions while earning sustainable income.

 ---